MohammadJavadArdestani/solve-sudoku-by-CSP/README.md

 # solve sudoku by CSP
- here we have two kinds of sudoku puzzle first one is just a numeric n*n table and the other one contains colored cell <br>
+ Here we have two kinds of sudoku puzzles first one is just a numeric n*n table, and the other one contains colored cells. <br>
- we slove tables as a CSP problem using Backtrack algorithm with forward Checking and MRV and Degree heuristics.<br>
+ We solve tables as a CSP problem using the Backtrack algorithm with forward-checking and MRV and Degree heuristics. <br>

 ## normal sudoku
-there is just one rule here: Each number should be unique in its row and column.
+There is just one rule here: Each number should be unique in its row and column.

 ### input:
-in the first-line enter n(dimension of table) </br>
+In the first-line enter n(dimension of table) </br>
-in the next n line put each num value in a row(you can put * for free cell)
+In the next n line put each num value in a row(you can put * for free cell)

 #### example:
 7 </br>